Versatile product designer with technical roots and grit.

 VP of Product Design at Tribute

-• Coordinated product and technical integration of the Boombox acquisition; improved performance, resolved over 50 critical issues, and reduced operational costs by 30%.
+• Led product and technical integration of the Boombox acquisition, resolving 50+ critical issues and reducing operational costs by nearly 50%.

 Product Consultant at Droplr